Published on 3 Apr 2024

 ILO Full Form: History, Objective, Work etc.

-The International Labour Organization (ILO) is dedicated to promoting social justice, and internationally recognized human and labour rights, establishing that social justice is critical to universal and lasting peace.
+The International Labour Organization (ILO) is dedicated to promoting social justice, and internationally recognized human and labor rights, establishing that social justice is critical to universal and lasting peace.
 The ILO also valued what impact a transition to a green economy would wear employment.
 Consistent with the ILO, if the proper policies are put in situ, a change to a greener economy could create 24 million new jobs around the world by 2030.

 ILO Overview